CogniQ/CogniQ/README.md

 This project is under active development.
 Your experience will be buggy until a release has been cut.
 Naturally at this stage, there are no guarantees about stability.

-In short, the current feature set is that you can have conversations about web search results in the slack bot.
+In short, the current feature set is that you can have conversations about web search results in the slack bot if you give it the "search" or "bing" keywords.
+Otherwise, you're talking to Chat GPT4.
+You can also talk to Claude.

-In the coming future, I will be incorporating additional data sources to enquire about.
+If you don't have access to one of the API keys required for the personality, then modify `multiple_personalities.py` to remove the personality or personalities.

+The idea is that one could add an arbitrary number of personalities to CogniQ.

+In that sense, `multiple_personalities.py` and `main.py` are really just example files for how to use the library.
+You can use them as a starting point for your own bot.

 # Usage